 The Beautiful Meaning and Purpose of Advent

-The Advent season is a four week period before Christmas that celebrates the anticipation and coming of Jesus Christ, the Messiah.
-The origin of "advent" is from the Latin word adventus which simply translates "coming" or "arrival".
-Not only is the Christian meaning for preparation and celebration of the coming of Jesus Christ, his birth at Christmas, but also to celebrate the new life when someone accepts Jesus Christ as their Savior, and lastly, the anticipation of Jesus returning again.
+The Advent season is a four-week period before Christmas that celebrates the anticipation and coming of Jesus Christ, the Messiah.
+The origin of "advent" is from the Latin word adventus, which simply translates as "coming" or "arrival."
+Not only is the Christian meaning for preparing and celebrating the coming of Jesus Christ, his birth at Christmas, but also to celebrate the new life when someone accepts Jesus Christ as their Savior, and lastly, the anticipation of Jesus returning again.

 There are beautiful and rich traditions behind the celebration of Advent.
-Let's take a deeper look at the focus and themes of each week of Advent and some of the traditions celebrated around the world during the Advent season.
-May you find time to slow down this Christmas season, say "no" to the things that distract you from Jesus and say "yes" to the gift that God wants you to experience.
+Let's take a deeper look at the focus and themes of each week of Advent, and some of the traditions celebrated worldwide during the Advent season.
+May you find time to slow down this Christmas season, say "no" to the things that distract you from Jesus, and say "yes" to the gift that God wants you to experience.

 The History and Origin of Advent